Caiguna, Western Australia: Present day

 As with other communities along the Eyre Highway, Caiguna today consists of little more than a roadhouse.
 The John Eyre Motel provides roadhouse facilities including a basic caravan park, and is one of only three Nullarbor roadhouses to be open 24 hours.
 A landing strip is located nearby and connects to the roadhouse with a short taxiway.
 The John Eyre Motel hosts a 310 m par 4 golf tee as part of the Nullarbor Links golf course.

-There are several nearby attractions for people crossing the Nullabor Plain.
+There are several nearby attractions for people crossing the Nullarbor Plain.
 Numerous rockholes, blowholes, and gnamma holes are located on tracks off of the Eyre Highway in the vicinity of Caiguna, including the Caiguna Blowhole, and the Jillbunya and Cardanumbi Rockholes.
-These features were formed by years of chemical and physical weathering of the limestone bedrock of the Nullabor Plain.
+These features were formed by years of chemical and physical weathering of the limestone bedrock of the Nullarbor Plain.

 The Readymix logo geoglyph, created during the sealing of the Eyre Highway, lies around 13 km north west of Caiguna.

 Nuytsland Nature Reserve stretches along the coast of the Great Australian Bight directly south of Caiguna and contains numerous points of interest, including a Memorial to John Baxter and Toolinna Cove.